 This is a LOT of free stuff for a machine that’s priced well under $100.
-It’s easy to see how you’re getting a great value here.
+It’s easy to see how you’re getting great value here.

 That all said, the extra value does come with a downside.
 The Brother XM1010 is not as easy to work with as the other beginner sewing machine for kids that we reviewed above.

 There are things like a short cord, stripped-down bobbin winder, no integrated needle threader and more, that make it considerably more challenging to work with.
-The lack of a needle threader in particular is very challenging, as it can make the usual threading a bit inconvenient for kids.
+The lack of a needle threader, in particular, is very challenging, as it can make the usual threading a bit inconvenient for kids.

 However, if you’re fine with your kids taking longer to get used to it before being able to use it properly, then it can still turn out to be a great children’s sewing machine all the same.

-What We Like About It?
+What We Like About It

 It simply offers a great value for a kid sewing machine priced under $100.
-You get a lot of useful accessories for free, and the availability of decorative and utility stitches make it very versatile.
+You get a lot of useful accessories for free, and the availability of decorative and utility stitches makes it very versatile.

-There are also some great features that are otherwise hard to come by at this price point, such as an automatic bobbin winder.Check Price on Amazon
+There are also some great features that are otherwise hard to come by at this price point, such as an automatic bobbin winder.Check Today's Price on Amazon

 First things first: As you can tell from the child sewing machine reviews this machine has received, it definitely isn’t one of the best sewing machines for girls or kids on a general level.

-That said, however, if you’re after one of the cheapest sewing machine for little girls, that offers limited functionality and is not as durable, then it may still turn out to be a good sewing machine for kids.
+That said, however, if you’re after one of the cheapest sewing machines for little girls, that offers limited functionality and is not as durable, then it may still turn out to be a good sewing machine for kids.